Nikhil-devloper/MCP-kb/server/README.md

-# MCP Server with Enhanced Query Tool
+# MCP Server with Zodi - Your Knowledge Base Buddy

-This server implements the Model Context Protocol (MCP) with an enhanced query tool that can answer questions about documents stored in a DynamoDB knowledge base.
+This server implements the Model Context Protocol (MCP) with Zodi, your friendly buddy that can answer questions about documents stored in a DynamoDB knowledge base.

 ## Features

 - **Greeting Tool**: A simple tool that returns a greeting with the provided name.
-- **Enhanced Query Tool**: A tool that connects to a DynamoDB knowledge base and uses Cursor's LLM API to answer questions about the documents.
+- **Zodi**: Your friendly buddy that connects to a DynamoDB knowledge base and uses Cursor's LLM API to answer questions about the documents.

 ## Setup